RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

 ---
 layout: post
-title:  Use bicep to create a Logic App with an Azure Queue connector type
+title:  Use Bicep to create a Logic App with an Azure Queue connector
 author: Rik Groenewoud
 ---